-REQUEST FOR APPLICATIONS: FY 2019 84.305A (PDF: 1.6 MB) CLOSED
+REQUEST FOR APPLICATIONS: FY 2022 84.305A (PDF: 1.4 MB)

 - There were no differences between the treatment and control groups in students' social and emotional competence, behavior, academic performance, or perceptions of school climate.

 Why didn't these well-designed, evidence-based programs have their intended impacts?
 Do schools really engage in social-behavioral practices in the absence of formal programs?
-Questions like these led NCER to create this topic to learn more about ways to help schools support students' social-behavioral competencies.
+Research projects in this portfolio explore, develop, test, or evaluate ways to:

 - Help teachers create organized, responsive, and nurturing classroom environments.

 See the Social, Emotional, and Behavioral Influences on Learning page to learn more about IES initiatives in this area.